derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-04/05/2022 16:24:23 : 3 Database Admins walked into a NoSQL bar.
+05/05/2022 16:22:09 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-'Knock, knock.'
-'Who's there?' ... very long pause ...
-'Java.'
+Why are you always smiling?
+That's just my... regular expression.
 <!-- replace-with-joke ends -->